S. R. Crown Hall: Opening and early years

 When the building opened, Mies described it as "the clearest structure we have done, the best to express our philosophy".

 The building was dedicated on April 30, 1956, with speeches from the industrial designer Henry Dreyfuss, the architect Eero Saarinen, and the city planner Walter H. Blucher.
 Contemporary media wrote that the campus around Crown Hall still had many "derelict buildings awaiting eventual destruction".
 Crown Hall was variously described as the 19th or 20th building at IIT's South Chicago campus.
 Mies described it as "the clearest structure we have done, the best to express our philosophy", and he reportedly liked Crown Hall more than any other design he was responsible for.
 Crown Hall was among Mies's later structures at IIT, as he retired two years after the building's completion.
 When the Royal Institute of British Architects gave him a gold medal in 1959, Mies said of Crown Hall: "It is beautiful...
 I like to work in this building."
-Mies further recalled that the building's acoustics were rarely disrupted except when a professor yelled, and that he "often did not see people".
+Mies further recalled that the building's acoustics were rarely disrupted except when professors yelled, and that he frequently could not see others behind the partitions.

-From the outset, Mies intended the building as a place for collaboration and education.
+From the outset, Mies had intended the building as a place for collaboration and education.
 The biographer Franz Schulze described Crown Hall as a "perfect setting for a school of Baukunst", or building art.
 The building housed IIT's architecture, design, and city-planning departments; the architecture department used the main level, while the other departments were relegated to the basement.
 The workshops on either side of the main level's core had drafting tables designed by Mies, and the core itself contained an exhibition area to the south and offices to the north.
 Students at Crown Hall drew up sketches and constructed rudimentary structures.
 Nearly a decade after Mies's retirement, in 1966, the writer Wolf Von Eckardt said that it was uncanny "to see Mies life work reflected all over in precise and miniature images" at Crown Hall.

 The upper level's open-plan layout made it suitable for a myriad of uses; as Mies said facetiously, "This building could be a nightclub on Saturday night and a garage on Sunday morning."
 As such, it hosted events such as exhibitions, receptions, banquets, and dances.
 Among the exhibitions Crown Hall hosted in its early years were showcases of artwork by Frederick Sommer, exhibits of German fine art, photographs by Harry Callahan, displays of Bauhaus architectural works, and objects salvaged from streets and trash dumps.
 Its other events included a science fair, a jazz concert by Duke Ellington and his orchestra, and a memorial service for Mies after the architect's death in 1969.
 Multiple classes often took place simultaneously in the upper level; one of Mies's collaborators, Peter Carter, said the design allowed students to be more deeply immersed in the curriculum.
 The interior was often noisy because the half-height partitions allowed sound to carry over to other parts of the building.